nullity00/Hardhat-Foundry-Template/README.md

 # Hardhat Foundry Super Kit

-Hardhat kit with constants & necessary packages for testing, deployment & verification with support for over 10 EVM Chains.
+Hardhat - Foundry kit with constants & necessary packages for testing, deployment & verification with support for over 10 EVM Chains.

 ## How to Use